Bochner Laplacian and Bergman kernel expansion of semi-positive line bundles on a Riemann surface: sub-Riemannian geometry

-A theorem of Chow \cite[Thm 1.6.2]{Montgomery-book}, shows that this distance is finite (i.e. there exists a horizontal path connecting any two points) giving the manifold the structure of a metric space $\left(X,d^{E}\right)$.
+The Chow--Rashevskii theorem shows that this distance is finite, or that there exists a horizontal path connecting any two points on $X$, giving the manifold the structure of a metric space $\left(X,d^{E}\right)$.